AlfredoRamos/phpbb-ext-simple-spoiler/README.md

 - Click on `Disable` and confirm.
 - Go back to `Manage extensions` > `Simple Spoiler` > `Delete data` and confirm.

+### Upgrade

+- Uninstall the extension.
+- Delete all the files inside `<PHPBB_ROOT>/alfredoramos/simplespoiler/`.
+- Download the new version.
+- Install the extension.

 ### Contributors

 Thanks to the following people for contributing to the extension: